José Miguel Díaz Vélez

 José Miguel Díaz Vélez (1770–1833) was an Argentine patriot and a leading figure in the struggle for Argentine independence.
 He served as a general and the Secretary General of Argentina's Unitarist regime.
 Vélez also participated in the civil wars that transpired thereafter.
-The noted Argentine General Manuel Díaz Vélez was his brother.
+The Argentine General Manuel Díaz Vélez was his brother.

 Biography

 Vélez was born in Tucumán in 1770 to Francisco Díaz Vélez, a Spanish merchant and María Petrona Aráoz, who belong to one of the prominent families in Tucumán.
 Vélez was the second of their children.
 He was educated at Colegio Real de San Carlos and later obtained a law degree in Chuquisaca.
 Vélez married Doña María del Transito Inciarte.

 Vélez became a deputy for Tucuman in the General Constituent Congress from 1819 to 1820.
 He was noted as the Argentine representative who lodged the complaint before the Minister Plenipotentiary of the United Provinces in Upper Peru concerning the issue of the Bolivian jurisdiction over the province of Tarija.

 Vélez died in 1833 in Paysandú, Uruguay.